On Some Local Geometry of Bi-Contact Structures: Two Local Normal Forms

 In this section we present some special circumstances of the non-zero $C_3$ case.
+In \cite{Jackman-Bi-Contact}, the author finds a number of several other normal forms which are simpler in nature.
+The author of \cite{Jackman-Bi-Contact} and the first author of this paper are working on extending these results and other general facets of bi-contact geometry.
 First, we remark that several combinations of the invariant functions may be used to form local invariant coordinate systems, implying the existence of local normal forms.
 We prove the existence of at least one invariant coordinate system for a bi-contact structure but are unable to find a normal form due to the complexity of the associated PDEs; however, when we consider a further special case ($A_1=A_2=0$ identically on $M$) we are able recover a local normal form.
 Secondly, in the special case that $dC\wedge dC_3=0$ with $C_3\neq0$ and $B_1=B_2=0$, we recover a normal form on the 4-dimensional bundle $\wt{M}=\mcal{B}_2$.

 \begin{prop} Let $(\omega^1,\omega^2,\omega^3)$ constitute a coframing on a 3-manifold $M$ that has the structure equations \eqref{struct-eqs 2}.
 On any open $U\subset M$ such that $C_3\neq0$ there is an invariant coordinate system defined by $(x,y,z)=(C,C_3,C_{33})$ for at least one of the possibilities $\epsilon =\pm1$.
 Generically, such an invariant coordinate system exists for both cases of $\epsilon =\pm1$. \end{prop} \begin{proof} We need to find an expression for $dC_{33}$, which we achieve by checking the conditions imposed by $d^2C_3=0$.
 By the structure equations from Theorem \ref{non-const-C-struct} and Proposition \ref{der-conditions} we find that